Neural Surface and Reflectance Modelling from 3D Radar Data

 \subsubsection{Sampling}

 We adopt the sampling process from 3QFP, sampling both near the input radar points and in free space.
 For every input point $\textbf{x}$, we randomly sample $N_s$ points along the ray near $\textbf{x}$, and $N_f$ points along the ray in free space between the sensor and $\textbf{x}$.
 Both SDF and intensity labels are assigned to the same sampled points.
-The SDF-labels are set as the signed distance between the sampled point and $\textbf{x}$.
+The SDF labels are set as the signed distance between the sampled point and $\textbf{x}$.
 Samples between the sensor and $\textbf{x}$ are assigned negative labels; samples beyond $\textbf{x}$ have positive labels.
-For the intensity labels, we assign the same intensity as the ground truth point to the samples near $\textbf{x}$, assuming local intensities are approximately constant due to the low spatial resolution of radar.
-We normalise the ground truth intensities to the range [0,1] to compensate for sensor-specific thresholding.
+For the intensity labels, we assign the same intensity as the ground-truth point to samples near $\textbf{x}$, assuming local intensities are approximately constant due to the low spatial resolution of radar.
+We normalise the ground-truth intensities to the range [0,1] to compensate for sensor-specific thresholding.
 Since we do not expect a radar return in free space, we set the label of free-space samples to 0.